Perfect 12-Team Fantasy Football Draft for 2025

 • RB- Keaton Mitchell

-LAST TARGETS: Here’s the final 40+ players that I’d consider after round 12 (listed in order of my preference):
+LAST TARGETS: Here’s the final 40+ players that I’d consider after round 12:

 • WR- Cooper Kupp